skip to main content

 When you receive the form, you should respond as quickly as possible.
 If you can approve the request, you should confirm in writing and detail the employee’s remaining entitlement.
 You should also record the leave on the appropriate local system.

-If you are unable to approve leave on the dates requested due to exceptional circumstances, discuss your decision with the employee.
+If you are unable to approve the requested leave dates due to exceptional circumstances, discuss your decision with the employee.
 Try to agree on mutually suitable alternative dates.

 If parental leave is requested to start immediately after the birth of the baby or the adoption of the child, you cannot postpone or decline it.